William Pellett

 William Pellett (7 July 1809 - date of death unknown) was an English cricketer.
 Pellett's batting and bowling styles are unknown.
 He was born at Duncton, Sussex.

-Pellett made his first-class debut for Sussex against Nottinghamshire at the Royal New Ground, Brighton, in 1837.
-He made two further first-class appearances for the Sussex in that season, against the Marylebone Cricket Club at the Royal New Ground, and a return fixture against Nottinghamshire at the Forest New Ground, Nottingham.
-In his three first-class matches, he scored a total of just 26 runs at an average of 4.33, with a high score of 12.
+Pellett made his debut for Sussex against Nottinghamshire at the Royal New Ground, Brighton, in 1837.
+He made two further appearances for the Sussex in that season, against the Marylebone Cricket Club at the Royal New Ground, and a return fixture against Nottinghamshire at the Forest New Ground, Nottingham.
+In his three matches, he scored a total of just 26 runs at an average of 4.33, with a high score of 12.